telerik/xaml-docs/controls/radribbonview/features/contextual-tabs.md

 # Contextual Tabs

 A contextual tab allows you to provide the users with a certain UI when they are in a specific context or they have selected a specific element.
-The contextual tabs are organized in groups, so that the user can see multiple tabs available for specific context.
+The contextual tabs are organized in groups, so that the user can see multiple tabs available for a specific context.
 ![Rad Ribbon View Contextual Sample](images/RadRibbonView_Contextual_Sample.png)

 The contextual groups are used to display tabs with a context-specific functionality.
 They get displayed only when this functionality is needed.
 This way the common UI in the __RadRibbonView__ becomes lighter while the specific functionality becomes easier to find as it is grouped and displayed on demand.

 To define contextual tabs in the __RadRibbonView__ control you have to first define their groups.
-You can do that declaratively, programmatically or using data-binding through the following properties:
+You can do that declaratively, programmatically or by using data-binding through the following properties:

-* __ContextualGroups__ - gets or sets a collection of __RadRibbonContextualGroups__ used to generate the contextual groups.
+* __ContextualGroups__: Gets or sets a collection of __RadRibbonContextualGroups__ used to generate the contextual groups.
 This collection can be populated declaratively in XAML or programmatically in code-behind.

-	#### __XAML__
+	#### __[XAML] Example 1: Set the ContextualGroups property__

-	{{region radribbonview-contextual-tabs-3}}
+	{{region xaml-radribbonview-contextual-tabs-3}}
 		<telerik:RadRibbonView x:Name="radRibbonView"
 							   Title="Document1"
 							   ApplicationName="Telerik Word">